ferzkopp/RB4InstrumentMapper/README.md

 - [Instructions](https://bit.ly/2UHzonU)
 - [Firmware installer backup](https://drive.google.com/file/d/1DQxkkbBfi-UOqdX6vp5TaX6F2N2OBDra/view?usp=drivesdk)

 Some guitars/drumkits might not sync properly when using just the sync button.
-This includes the PDP drumkit.
+This includes the PDP drumkit and occasionally the Jaguar guitar.
 Follow these steps to sync your device correctly:

 1. Go to Windows settings > Devices > Bluetooth & other devices
 2. Click `Add Bluetooth or other device` and pick the `Everything else` option.